 Like a rite of passage in today’s society, when you turn 16 years old, you are given the privilege to learn how to drive and join the millions if not billions of people already on the road.
 A 2 ton killing machine is at your command, complete with distractions and features like phone hook-ups and televisions.

 When something like driving becomes routine or of the norm, we tend to forget how important it is to be focused and coherent on just that task.
 People tend to be so comfortable with driving, they forget about the factors that could affect the way they drive.
 Illicit and prescription drugs are becoming one of those factors and it is costing people their lives.
-Driving under the influence of prescription drugs is illegal and becoming a very dangerous problem.
+Driving under the influence of alcohol or prescription drugs is illegal and becoming a very dangerous problem.

 In 2010 a nationwide study found that 46.5 % of drivers that cause fatal accidents are testing positive for prescription drugs.
 These drugs include sedatives like Ambien, Restoril, and Desyrel.